adunderwood/flowers/README.md

-# flowers
+# Shouting Flowers

-Screaming in Flowers
+This app cycles through a set of images randomly.